Al-Hawl refugee camp: Repatriation efforts

 Repatriation is difficult as many camp residents have become radicalized and pose a potential threat to their home country.
 Sommerville indicated that "western governments prevaricate" or may not have plans to take people back.

 It was reported in September 2020 that Kurdish authorities had transferred 50 Australian nationals from al-Hawl camp to the smaller Roj camp where, it was claimed that there was more of a focus on re-education and rehabilitation.
 The Australian government has lacked the political will to repatriate its nationals from Syria in fear of bringing radicalized individuals into the country.

-Finland has said (as of Q3 2023) that it is unable to repatriate remaining children that have a Finnish parent mainly due to their mothers' lack of cooperation.
+In 2023, Finland said that it was unable to repatriate remaining children that have a Finnish parent mainly due to their mothers' lack of cooperation.

 In October 2025, it was reported that two Australian women and four children escaped from the camp, reached Lebanon without Australian government help, secured documents in Beirut, and flew to Victoria.
 Their return intensifies pressure to repatriate about 40 Australians still in Syrian camps.

+Evacuation and closure

+Amid the 2026 northeastern Syria offensive, the United States began transferring suspected ISIL members from detention sites in Syria to Iraq.
+On 22 February 2026, Syrian authorities evacuated the last residents of al-Hawl camp, leading to its closure after years of housing families linked to ISIL.